-- Below standard (P-): Passively participate in preparation for group presentation and group writing.
+- Below standard (P-): Passively participate in preparation for team presentations writings.
 Avoid taking ownership for more demanding tasks.
-Insist on own point of view rather than a shared view by the group.
+Insist on own point of view without considering team views.
 Do not acknowledge contributions made by other team members.
-Miss deadlines - Meets standard (P): Make significant efforts to participate in and contribute to group preparations for group presentation and group writing assignments.
-On occasion take ownership for specific tasks including leadership of at least one group presentation and one group writing assignment.
-Acknowledge contributions of other teammates and show ability to subordinate personal points of view to those of your team.
-Meet deadlines. - Above standard (P+): Proactively make contributions to preparation for group presentation and group writing.
-Strongly willing to assume ownership and leadership of group tasks.
-Motivate other teammates to make contributions in highly efficient cooperation and show strong ability to balance personal points of view to those of your team.
+Miss deadlines. - Meets standard (P): Make significant efforts to participate in and contribute to team preparations for presentations and writing assignments.
+Occasionally take ownership for specific tasks including leadership of at least one team presentation and one team writing assignment.
+Acknowledge contributions of other teammates and show ability to subordinate personal views to those of your team.
+Meet deadlines. - Above standard (P+): Proactively make contributions to preparation for team presentations and writings.
+Enthusiastically assume ownership and leadership of group tasks.
+Motivate other teammates to make contributions in highly efficient cooperation and show strong ability to integrate and synthesize personal views with others.
 Never miss a deadline.

-Appendix B

-Grading Equivalencies
+Appendix B: Grading Equivalencies